PetterJohanssonTilia/Project-3/README.md

 ### Local Preparation

 **Requirements:**

--A webbrowser of your choice, Chrome being recommended
+- A terminal of your choice, VSCO recommended.

 ### Local Instructions

-1. Download a copy of the project repository [here](https://github.com/PetterJohanssonTilia/Project-2/archive/refs/heads/main.zip) and extract the zip file
+1. Download a copy of the project repository [here](https://github.com/PetterJohanssonTilia/Project-3/archive/refs/heads/main.zip) and extract the zip file
-2. Open the index.html file in your browser, This file can be dragged and droped into your browser to open it.
+2. Open the app.py in your terminal
-3. Enjoy the site!
+3. Enjoy the game!

 ## Github Deployment